Why did WSU Vancouver go tobacco free?

 How will WSU Vancouver enforce the new policy?

 The enforcement of the tobacco-free policy is the responsibility of Public Safety with the assistance of all members of the WSU Vancouver community.
 Members of the WSU Vancouver community may notify Public Safety of repeat offenders and/or disruptive behavior.
-Repeated reminders/notices of violation may result in the referral of students to the Office of Student Conduct.
+Repeated reminders/notices of violation may result in the referral of students to the Center for Community Standards.
 Similarly, employees who repeatedly violate the policy will be subject to corrective or disciplinary action.
 Other violators may be trespassed from the WSU Vancouver campus.

 How is this policy communicated?